Projects Around Town

 On February 16, 2021, Town Council approved a $185,000 contract with REDD, Inc., DBA Town Lighting Engineers, to address longstanding safety and wildlife-friendly lighting concerns on Estero Boulevard.
 FPL representatives also attended that meeting to help Town Councilors understand the level of support that can be expected from FPL for this project.

-Watch June 9 Town Council Management and Planning session that includes update from REDD, Inc. (Presentation starts at about 22 minutes and 33 seconds.)
+Watch June 9 Town Council Management and Planning session that includes update from REDD, Inc. (Presentation starts at 22 minutes:33 seconds.)

-TPI Hospitality is in the process of building a Margaritaville Resort on Estero Boulevard in the downtown area of Fort Myers Beach.
+TPI Hospitality is in the process of building a Margaritaville Resort on Estero Boulevard in the downtown district of Fort Myers Beach.
+A groundbreaking was held on August 13, 2021, with construction expected to last for two years.

 Matanzas Pass Bridge base traffic and landscaping

-Lee County Government is planning improvements to streets, stoplights, traffic flows, and landscaping in the areas at the base of the Matanzas Bay Bridge, at the north end of Estero Island.
-County officials briefed Town Council on a couple occasions in 2020, with preliminary designs expected in the spring of 2021.
-Public hearings and the bidding process will follow, with construction expected to begin in 2022.
+Lee County Government is planning improvements to streets, stoplights, traffic flows, and landscaping at the base of the Matanzas Pass Bridge on the north end of Estero Island.
+Federal Department of Transportation (FDOT) funding will be used for this project.
+County officials briefed Town Council on a couple occasions in 2020 with preliminary designs expected in 2021.
+Public hearings and the bidding process will follow with construction expected to begin in 2022.

 The Town is responsible to apply for and obtain all permits and funding authorizations for the proposed expansion, and for selecting the contractor and construction oversight.
 Numerous state and federal agencies are involved in this process, including the Florida Department of Environmental Protection (FDEP), the U.S. Army Corps of Engineers (USACE), the U.S. Coast Guard, and the Florida Fish and Wildlife Conservation Commission (FWC.)